Rishikesh-kumar-7258/Hot_Air_Balloon/Readme.md

 ## Installation
 If you want to try this game on your computer then do the following steps:

 ***The executable file for this game is also avaiable.
-Installing the executable and running it on your device will save you a lot of trouble***
+Installing the executable and running it on your device will save you a lot of trouble.
+Just download the dist folder and find main.exe file in there and run it.***

 1. Fork this repo in your personal github account
 2. Make a copy of that repo in your device